Three Witnesses: Split with Smith

 By 1838, Cowdery and Smith had a number of disagreements, including doctrinal differences about the role of faith and works, the Kirtland Safety Society, and what Cowdery called Smith's "dirty, nasty, filthy affair" with Fanny Alger.
-Smith's growing reliance on Sidney Rigdon as his first counselor and differences over the management of finances during the gathering of the Latter Day Saints in Jackson County and Kirtland as well as nine documented grievances, ultimately led to Cowdery's excommunication in April.
+Smith's growing reliance on Sidney Rigdon as his first counselor and differences over the management of finances and land in Missouri and Kirtland.
+Nine excommunication charges were brought against him in April, but Cowdery refused to attend the disciplinary session.
 Cowdery also refused a high council decision that he not sell lands on which he hoped to make a profit.